KaterinaWalter/javadocs/docs/unit1/unit1project.md

    * Number of hamburgers
 7. Store these values in the appropriate variables.
 8. Prompt the user to enter the **full high school name**.
-9. Use String methods to create initials from the first letters of each word (e.g., “Trevor Packer High School” → “TPHS”).
+9. Use String methods to create initials from the first letters of each word (e.g., “Birch Wathen Lenox” → “BWL”).
 10. Replace the high school name on the receipt with the generated initials.
 11. Calculate the order’s total cost using the user’s input values.
 12. Print the updated receipt.